k1b3r74rd/vk_avatar-changer/README.md

      WARNING: Token is not infinite.
 If you want to get infinite token, read the information on this page: https://vk.com/dev/implicit_flow_user .

-  3. Insert your access token, profile/group ID and desired time in the settings.ini.
+  3. Insert your access token, profile/group ID and desired time in the SETTINGS.INI .
      You should remember, if you insert group ID, you should put minus in front of ID, like that: group_id = -ID .
      If you put profile ID, you don't need to put minus.